RobbLuk/PortfolioNew/README.md

 ## -----------------------------------------------------------------------------------

 After Changing files.
-Build and new version for production (My personal informations)
+Build and new version for production (My personal informations to prevent errors)

 Generate a full static production build for GitHub pages